sourcefuse/terraform-aws-arc-opensearch/README.md

 ## Usage

-See the `example` folder for a working module example.
+See the `example/vpc` folder for a working module example.

 ```hcl
 ################################################################################